 Several premade curtain panels were added in the perfect color to diffuse the view of the neighbors.
 Window treatments and rods were purchased and could stay in the home.
 Everything else was rented for 1 month, with the option to extend for shorter terms.

 The dining room in the before picture on the left feels sparse and unwelcoming.

-I am sure you will agree that the staged room on the right is much warmer and inviting.
-Deborah, had the rooms rephotographed and updated the properties listing and sold the home.
+I am sure you will agree that the staged room on the right is much warmer and more inviting.
+Deborah, had the rooms rephotographed and updated the property listing and sold the home.

 When you are trying to sell your home, you want to do everything possible to fetch the best price.
 If you are looking for a realtor that cares and will work hard to sell your home at top dollar, we highly recommend Deborah.

-If you are wondering if you need a interior designer or home stager, here is the difference:
+If you are wondering if you need an interior designer or home stager, here is the difference:

 Professional home stagers can look at your home and see both the strengths and flaws that may be invisible to you as a homeowner.
-Interior Designers are trained architecturally and have advanced training in how spaces function and flow.
+Interior Designers have trained architecturally and had advanced training in how spaces function and flow.
 We have professionals trained as interior designers and stagers, so you get the best of both.

 If you have a challenging space in your home, whether you are trying to sell or just want to LOVE your home, we can help.